 The same for action-value function: for all and

-backup diagram for optimal value function Open circle represents state and solid circle represents action.
+Open circle represents state and solid circle represents action.

 Once we have or , we know optimal policy because greedy policy with respect to optimal value function is an optimal policy.